 This minor focusses on European Union politics and familiarises the students with key conceptual and methodological tools to analyse a broad array of topics relating to European integration along with European Union relations with other subnational, national, international and transnational actors - both inside and outside.

-Students who are interested in topics such as:
+This minor is for students who are interested in topics such as:

 This course provides an overview of European integration and external relations, covering history, actors, policies, and theories.
 It analyses case studies like migration and cultural diplomacy to develop critical evaluation skills in understanding EU politics.